 Cost

 Skipping the early morning lectures and getting your marketing degree online is much less costly than a traditional university education.
-You will save on transport costs, but online learning is typically cheaper than a traditional degree, even from the same institution.
-This makes getting a marketing degree online an excellent option for students who can not afford a traditional university education or don’t qualify for student loans.
+You will save on transport costs, but online learning is typically cheaper than a conventional degree, even from the same institution.
+This makes getting a marketing degree online an excellent option for students who can not afford a conventional university education or don’t qualify for student loans.

 Condensed Learning